urbanopt/urbanopt.github.io/usage/rake_tasks.md

 end
 ````

-The following tasks are available in the Rakefile.
+The tasks described below are in the Rakefile.
 To list all available tasks in the Rakefile:

 ```terminal
 bundle exec rake -T